top of page

 The right question is:

-The correct answer is:
+And the answer is:

 Let's get real about urban public transit.
 The following is my reflection on Dr. Jean-Paul Rodrigue article.